X

 Ryan O'Hearn, 1B/OF, Baltimore Orioles (22% rostered)

-Ryan O’Hearn is another option for teams that need help with batting average and he comes with more power than Meidroth can offer.
-O’Hearn is no masher, but he did have 29 home runs over his previous two seasons with Baltimore and has seven already in 2025.
-His .315 average ranks tenth among major leaguers, his .405 OBP ranks sixth, and his .905 OPS ranks 14th, just behind Pete Alonso.
+Ryan O'Hearn is another option for teams that need help with batting average, and he comes with more power than Meidroth can offer.
+O'Hearn is no masher, but he did have 29 home runs over his previous two seasons with Baltimore and has seven already in 2025.
+His .315 average ranks 10th among major leaguers, his .405 OBP ranks sixth, and his .905 OPS ranks 14th, just behind Pete Alonso.

-O’Hearn is one of the few bright spots in an underperforming Orioles lineup.
+O'Hearn is one of the few bright spots in an underperforming Orioles lineup.
 If his teammates can get their bats working, then O’Hearn should see better production in the runs and RBI categories.
 The last time O'Hearn appeared in this column, he came with the caveat that fantasy managers should not expect a full week of games out of him since he usually sits against left-handed pitching.
-Fortunately, Baltimore is projected to see six righties in Week 9, so O’Hearn is a safe bet to see a full week of action.

 Marcelo Mayer, SS, Boston Red Sox (21% rostered)

 This week’s prospect pickup is Marcelo Mayer, the No. 2 prospect for the Boston Red Sox and No. 8 on MLB Pipeline.
-The Red Sox did us a solid this week by promoting Mayer on Saturday afternoon, sparing us the angst stemming from stashing a highly-rated prospect.
+The Red Sox did us a solid this week by promoting Mayer on Saturday afternoon, sparing us the angst stemming from stashing a highly rated prospect.
 The move was brought about by the injury to Alex Bregman (quad), leaving a hole at third base.

-Mayer was given the start at third in Boston’s second game against Baltimore in their Saturday doubleheader, though it was not the storybook beginning to an MLB career.
+Mayer was given the start at third in Boston’s second game against Baltimore in its Saturday doubleheader, though it was not the storybook beginning to an MLB career.
 The 22-year-old went 0-for-4 at the plate with three strikeouts and two runners left on base, but he can be expected to recover from the inauspicious start.

 In 43 games at Triple-A this season, Mayer already had nine home runs, 31 runs, and 43 RBI with a solid .271 batting average.
 Whether the Red Sox stick with him at third or play him at second over a slumping Kristian Campbell, Mayer should see regular work during Bregman’s absence.
-The rookie will have the added comfort of continuing his debut in familiar territory, with Boston playing out a six-game homestand in Week 9.

 Waiver Wire Pickups For The Deepest Of Leagues (Under 10% rostered)